Arab-African Initiative

+The Arab-African Initiative is an initiative founded to implement the Millennium Development Goals in Africa and in the Arab World.

 Establishment

-Conceived during a series of meetings in 2006 between Dr Hamdi Saleh, Ambassador of Egypt to Mozambique and Swaziland 2004–2007, Dr. Jeffery Sachs, Special Advisor to the Secretary General of the UN, and Tokyo Sexwale, currently Minister of Human Settlements for the South African Government.
-The Arab African Initiative was inaugurated on September 17, 2006 in N.Y. in a meeting chaired by the President of the General Assembly Sheikha Haya Al Rashed Al Khalifa and with the approval of the former Secretary General Kofi Annan.
+Conceived during a series of meetings in 2006 between Dr. Hamdi Saleh, Ambassador of Egypt to Mozambique and Swaziland from 2004 to 2007, Dr. Jeffery Sachs, Special Advisor to the Secretary General of the UN, and Tokyo Sexwale, currently Minister of Human Settlements for the South African Government.
+The Arab African Initiative was inaugurated on September 17, 2006, in New York. in a meeting chaired by the President of the General Assembly Sheikha Haya Al Rashed Al Khalifa and with the approval of the former Secretary General Kofi Annan.

 Its objective is to implement the Millennium Development Goals in Africa and in the Arab World.
-The Arab African Initiative seeks to bridge the existing gaps between financing institutions, developmental authorities, and business community, in order to mobilize resources, expertise and capabilities for capacity building in Africa and the Arab World.
+It seeks to bridge the existing gaps between financing institutions, developmental authorities, and business community, in order to mobilize resources, expertise and capabilities for capacity building in Africa and the Arab World.

 The organization has offices in Cairo, Egypt, and Johannesburg, South Africa.